vigneshavm/Interview-questions/react.md

 ### accessibility a11y

-Ensuring **accessibility (a11y)** in a React app means making your app usable by as many people as possible—including those with disabilities.
-Below is a practical checklist and examples to help you make your app more accessible:
+ - Ensuring **accessibility (a11y)** in a React app means making your app usable by as many people as possible—including those with disabilities.
+ - Below is a practical checklist and examples to help you make your app more accessible
 ---
 ## 🔍 Tools for Testing A11y